SalesConnection/Caction-Support/docs/Create_Digital_Form.md

      <img src="img/Create_Digital_Form_Step_1.png" alt="Create Digital Form Step 1">
    </p>

-2. Click on the job that needs to create digital form.<br>
+2. Click on the Job that you would like to create the Digital Form in.<br>

    <p align="center">
      <img src="img/Create_Digital_Form_Step_2.png" alt="Create Digital Form Step 2">